Carlosaj18/carlosaj18/README.md

 ![](https://visitor-badge.laobi.icu/badge?page_id=carlosaj18.carlosaj18)
 [![Github](https://img.shields.io/github/followers/carlosaj18?label=Follow&style=social)](https://github.com/carlosaj18)

-I am a passionate full stack web developer and a freelance software engineer from Colombia.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
-I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am a passionate full stack web developer and a software engineer from Colombia.
+My passion for software is based on dreaming up ideas and making them come true through elegant interfaces.
+I make sure the experience, architecture, and code quality of the things I build are exellent.
+I am also an open-source enthusiast.
+I learned a lot from the open-source community and I love their emphasis on collaboration.

 ## ✉️ Find me on: